Get Alarmed! Tuscaloosa

 Smoke Alarm Facts

-The Tuscaloosa Fire & Rescue Service recommends that you install at least one smoke alarm on every level of your home, including the basement.
+The Tuscaloosa Fire Rescue recommends that you install at least one smoke alarm on every level of your home, including the basement.
 Smoke alarms are designed to wake you up if a fire starts while you are sleeping.
 Be sure your smoke alarms are near bedrooms and other sleeping areas in your home.

 Battery-operated alarms should be tested once a month to make certain they are working.